Objective Evidence For Subjective Experience (2022)

 The observer of human anatomy may marvel at the design of the human body, but the doctor and the surgeon who have intimate knowledge of the body know something that is plain to every honest enquirer: There is remarkable design complexity in the human body.
 Remarkable design demands a remarkable designer.
 There is no way round that.

 Human DNA is certain evidence of remarkable design that demands the existence of a remarkable designer.
-Those who cannot remember what DNA stands for would do well to remember my explanation: Design Not Accident.
-It seems not inappropriate that, the more the scientist discovers about the human body and human life, the more he gasps with astonishment at the design.
+Those who cannot remember what DNA stands for would do well to remember my own explanation: Design Not Accident.
+It seems appropriate that, the more the scientists discover about the human body and human life, the more they gasp with astonishment at the design.
 That which is created is amazed by its own creation.
 The fingerprints of the Creator are everywhere to be seen.

 (Various Contributors), Editors: Timothy R Phillips & Dennis L Okholm, Christian Apologetics in the Postmodern World, Illinois, Inter-Varsity Press, 1995